Risk management

 Credit, concentration & wrong way risk

-To safeguard the overall integrity of the Clearing House and to protect the mutualizing Default Fund, we conduct an internal credit assessment of all counterparties and perform continuous monitoring of credit, concentration and wrong-way risks.
+To safeguard the overall integrity of the Clearing House and to protect the mutualizing Default Fund, Eurex Clearing conducts an internal credit assessment of all counterparties and perform continuous monitoring of credit, concentration and wrong-way risks.
 This enables us to guarantee fulfilment of all obligations towards counterparties even under extreme market conditions.
 Therefore, it is essential for us to monitor all risks arising from the trading portfolios of counterparties on the one hand, and from the collateral deposited to secure such portfolios on the other hand.

 • derivatives transactions

-• spot market transactions
+• cash market transactions

 • Special Repo transactions, GC Pooling transactions and GC transactions,